 About Mila

-Mila is a female Belgian Malinois about 2 years old.
+Mila is a female Belgian Malinois over 2 years old.
 Carefully selected as a great representative of her breed, Alex decided to make her part of their program.
 Alex has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Dutch Shepherd